Life insurance underwriting: What to expect

 How to prepare for your medical exam

-There’s not a lot you can do to prepare for the medical portion of your application – as you can’t make significant improvements to your health in a short amount of time – but there are some steps you can take to ensure the best possible results:
+There’s not a lot you can do to prepare for the medical portion of your application – as you can’t make significant improvements to your health in a short amount of time – but there are some steps you can take to help ensure the best possible results:

 The week before your exam:

-Eat Healthily.
-Limit high-cholesterol foods, salt, sugar, fat, and any food that may exacerbate a risk factor.
+Eat Healthily: Limit high-cholesterol foods, salt, sugar, fat, and any food that may exacerbate a risk factor.

 Avoid non-essential over-the-counter medications such as antihistamines and decongestants, which can raise blood pressure and glucose levels.